After Alaska teen's murder, cybersecurity experts warn of catfishing predators

 Although internet predators are pervasive, cybersecurity experts say, young people aren't always attuned to red flags because so many of their relationships are online that they don't think to question an individual's veracity.
 The line between real life and virtual life becomes blurred, they say.

-"Young people tend to be more trusting, which makes them more vulnerable to these types of frauds,” said Ahmed Banafa, professor and cybersecurity expert from San Jose State University.
+"Young people tend to be more trusting, which makes them more vulnerable to these types of frauds,” said Ahmed Banafa, a professor and cybersecurity expert at San Jose State University.

 For millennials and younger kids, the online experience is such a crucial part of their life that there becomes “a blurred line between real life and virtual life,” he said.
 “They jump between the two worlds very easily without realizing how risky it is to do that.”